 To respond to any correspondence, you send to us.

 To comply with any applicable law and regulation.

 In accordance with our legitimate interests in protecting SUMO's legitimate business interests and legal rights, including but not limited to, use in connection with legal claims, compliance, regulatory and investigative purposes (including disclosure of such information in connection with legal process or litigation).

 To respond to any comments or complaints we may receive from you, and/or in accordance with our legitimate interests including to investigate any complaints received from you or from others, about our website or our products or services.

 We may use information you provide to personalise (i) our communications to you; (ii) our website; and (iii) products or services for you.

 To monitor use of our websites and online services.
 We may use your information to help us check, improve and protect our products, content, services and websites, both online and offline.

 We may also send you direct marketing in relation to relevant products and services.
-Electronic direct marketing will only be sent where you have given your consent to receive it, or (where this is allowed) you have been given an opportunity to opt-out.
-You will continue to be able to opt-out of electronic direct marketing at any time by following the instructions in the relevant communication, or by emailing email@example.com at any time.
+Direct marketing will only be sent where you have given your consent to receive it, or (where this is allowed) you have been given an opportunity to opt-out.
+You will continue to be able to opt-out of direct marketing at any time by following the instructions in the relevant communication, updating your preferences or by emailing firstname.lastname@example.org at any time.

 Who do we share your data with, and why?